lrsmith/playground-logging/README.md

 The second copy of the log is left as is and sent to sent to stdout.
 It could instead send it to a remote loghost, Elasticsearch, Kafka or some other sink.

+## Sandbox_10 :
+* Logstash, Splunk

+This uses the HTTP output plugin and sets the format to json_batch to batchs the events and send them.
+The events are sent unparsed and rely on Splunk to parse the fields.

+## Sandbox_11 :
+* Logstash, Splunk

+This uses the Splunk output plugin and sets is_batch to batchs the events and send them.
+The events are sent unparsed and rely on Splunk to parse the fields.
+This does not use the raw endpoint, but the json.